docker/docs/engine/installation/linux/docker-ce/debian.md

 ### OS requirements

-To install Docker, you need the 64-bit version of one of these Debian or Raspbian versions:
+To install Docker CE, you need the 64-bit version of one of these Debian or Raspbian versions:

 - Stretch (testing)